gecko-robotics/serialcomm/readme.md

 ## Todo

 - [ ] namespace ... gecko?
+- [ ] fix the timeout and blocking
+- [ ] determine either: return errors w/error string OR stay with catch/throw on error
 - [x] toggle DTR/RTS pins
 - [x] change version number to date? ex: 2022.6.25 ... version numbers mean nothing but this gives you an idea of what has been done when